 Fitting in with the culture of the workplace is essential for performing well and enjoying job satisfaction.
 Every organization has a unique organizational culture.

 Being a part of an organization whose culture matches your work style is important.
 It helps foster your productivity and creativity and enjoy a successful career.
-It is easy to work in a place whose values and goals are a perfect fit for you.
+It is easy to work in a place where the values and goals are a perfect fit for you.
 If the culture is not suitable for you then work can become torturous.

 It is essential to understand the cornerstones of corporate culture while evaluating a new position.
 It will let you know whether the workplace is good for you or not.
 Here are the areas of corporate culture that you should assess while considering employment opportunities.